Foxconn Industrial Internet: Background

 In July 2023, it was reported that Fii would sign an agreement with the Government of Tamil Nadu to invest Rs 16 billion to build a campus in Kancheepuram that would create 6,000 jobs.
 However Fii later on stated it had not signed any agreement.

 In August 2023, according to a report, Fii would exclusively supply Apple with Vietnam-made servers for training and testing artificial intelligence services.
 The report also stated it had supplied servers to Amazon Web Services, OpenAI and Nvidia.

 In October 2023, Chinese authorities stated Foxconn and its subsidiaries would be under investigation to see if they were abiding with laws and regulations.
 Fii shares dropped 10% as a result.
 In November 2023, Chinese tax authorities fined Fii 20,000 yuan for overstating expenses.

+In fiscal year 2024, Fii achieved record revenue of 609.14 billion yuan (over $80 billion), representing a 27.88 percent increase from the previous year.
+This growth was primarily driven by rising demand for cloud and AI servers.
+In March 2025, Reuters reported that, according to its chairman Young Liu, Foxconn expected server revenue to surpass iPhone revenue within two years.
+Foxconn manufactures a significant portion of Nvidia’s latest AI servers, including systems based on the GB200 and GB300 platforms.

+In 2025, the cloud computing business accounted for over 66 percent of total revenue, while revenue from AI servers was more than three times higher than in the previous year.